-Nicenboim et al. (submitted) found an inhibitory effect of similarity-based interference for the retrieval of the subject ("the philanthropist") when it shared the number feature singular with other competitor NPs ("the assistants", "the directors"); this suggests that retrieval in high interference conditions took longer than in low interference conditions.
+Nicenboim et al. (Submitted) ran two experiments that showed an inhibitory effect of similarity-based interference for the retrieval of the subject ("the philanthropist") when it shared the number feature singular with other competitor NPs ("the assistant", "the director"), that is retrieval in high interference conditions took longer than in low interference conditions.
 Given that the auxiliary verb (hatte "had") is morphologically marked as singular, the longer reading times at the auxiliary verb is consistent with cue-based retrieval.
+Figure 1 shows the posterior distribution of the difference of reading times between conditions.